 With the boom of social media, every Chinese internet users have at least one social media account.
-In the largest’ world connected country, we can easily find some influencers or KOLs.
-Through their voices; they can influence the costumer’s habits and decisions.
+In the largest’ world-connected country, we can easily find some influencers or KOLs.
+Through their voices; they can influence the customer’s habits and decisions.
 This new trend represents a new marketing strategy for the brand.

 Online influencers are a powerful tool in Chinese digital marketing

-Now, some brand understood the importance of the KOL in the customer’s daily life, they are using them as a good weapon.
-So they build their marketing around these new actors of web.
+Now, some brands understood the importance of KOL in the customer’s daily life, they are using them as a good weapon.
+So they build their marketing around these new actors of the web.

-How to use Chinese Influencer or Kol Marketing campaign?
+How to use a Chinese Influencer or Kol Marketing campaign?

 Creating awareness and buzz by KOLs